franciscastro/test-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:74e36dba46
 ## Plot the movies yourself

+TESTING SYNCHING.
 Do you remember the plot of the last exercise?
 Let's make an even cooler plot!

 A dataset of movies, `movies`, is available in the workspace.